 creating a rule, it is assigned a priority of

-The relative priority of a firewall rule determines if it is applicable when evaluated against others.
+The relative priority of a firewall rule determines whether it is applicable when evaluated against others.
 The evaluation logic works as follows:

 The highest priority rule applicable to a target for a given type of traffic takes precedence.
 Target specificity does not matter.
 For example, a higher priority ingress rule for certain destination ports and protocols intended for all targets overrides a similarly defined rule with lower priority for the same destination ports and protocols intended for specific targets.

 The highest priority rule applicable for a given protocol and port definition takes precedence, even when the protocol and port definition is more general.
 For example, a higher priority ingress rule allowing traffic for all protocols and ports intended for given targets overrides a lower priority ingress rule denying TCP 22 for the same targets.